-LOOPSENSE LOOPMASTER CONFIGURATION

-Zone Action -The user can select one or more Zone Action Type to associate with this output.
-The user can switch between Global and Zone Actions by clicking on the appropriate tab item can be assigned to this output.

-- Responds To: - Class Change Specifies that this output will respond to a Class Change request, - Evacuate Specifies that this output will respond to an Evacuate request. - Silenceable This checkbox is checked to force this output to become silenceable, - Zone Allows entering of a zone number between 1 and 999,

-Type -This combo box allows the user to set the output type,

-Allows the user to enter a time delay to associate with the chosen Fixed Activation Type as required,

-- Norm Energised This checkbox is checked to force this output to be Normally Energised, - Descriptor Allows the user to enter a 40 character descriptor describing this output

-The 8-Way Sounder Menu

-Select an option Add Panel Add-on Right-clicking on the 8-Way Sounder Board Add-On parent item from the Tree View opens the menu.
+LOOPSENSE • Zone Action Global Action select one or more Zone Action Type to associate with this output.
+The user can switch between Global and Zone Actions by clicking on the appropriate tab item \blacktriangleright Responds To: Class Change - Specifies that this output will respond to a Class Change request, Evacuate - Specifies that this output will respond to an Evacuate request. \succ Silenceable - This checkbox is checked to force this output to become silenceable, \triangleright Zone - Allows entering of a zone number between 1 and 999, Unsupervised Unsupervised Supervised Sounder Fire Fault \blacktriangleright Type - Ancilary This combo box allows the user to set the output type, Fixed Activation Type ٨ Fixed Activation Type Delay: 0 Allows the user to enter a time delay to associate with the chosen Fixed Activation Type as required, Norm Energised - This checkbox is checked to force this output to be Normally Energised, \triangleright Descriptor - Allows the user to enter a 40 character descriptor describing this output The 8-Way So Select an o ption Add Panel Add-on Right-clicking on the 8-Way Sounder Board Add-On parent item from the Tree View ope ns the menu.
 It contains an option to add an Add-On to the panel.

+Select an option

+1 Edit Properties

+Φ Add Panel Add-on

+× Remove Panel Add-on

-Right-clicking on an existing 8-Way Sounder Board Add-On from the Tree View opens the menu.
+Remove Panel Add-on Right-clicking on an existing 8-Way Sounder Board Add-On from the Tree View opens the menu.
 It contains an option to add another Add-On to the panel or remove the current Add-On or via the 'Edit Properties' option to open the Add-On editing dialog box.